The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 Liturgical Ceremonies and Daily Worship

-The Knights of Saint Lazarus maintained a rigorous daily schedule of prayer, deeply influenced by the Rule of Saint Augustine, which the order adopted.
-Their liturgical ceremonies were distinctive for their integration of leper care into the divine office.
+The Knights of Saint Lazarus maintained a rigorous daily schedule of prayer, deeply influenced by the Rule of Saint Augustine, which the order adopted in the 13th century.
+Their liturgical ceremonies were distinctive for their integration of leper care into the divine office, creating a seamless connection between worship and works of mercy.

 The Daily Office and the Leper Prayers

-Each day began with Matins before dawn.
-The knights would gather in the chapel, often wearing their mantles even during prayer.
+Each day began with Matins before dawn, when the knights would gather in the chapel while the sky was still dark.
+They often wore their mantles even during prayer, a practice that symbolically kept their identity as knights present even in monastic worship.
 What set Lazarite worship apart was the inclusion of special intercessory prayers for the sick.
-After the traditional psalms, the knights recited the "Prayer of Lazarus", a specific petition asking for healing and strength for those suffering from leprosy.
-The knights would also visit the hospital ward after Terce, the mid-morning prayer, to anoint the sick with oil and offer communion.
-This daily liturgy directly linked worship with works of mercy.
+After the traditional psalms and readings, the knights recited the "Prayer of Lazarus", a specific petition asking for healing, strength, and spiritual comfort for those suffering from leprosy.

 Feast Days and Processions